project-chip/connectedhomeip/docs/silabs/general/FLASH_SILABS_DEVICE.md

 To Flash the bootloader and Binaries, refer [Flashing using Commander](./FLASHING_USING_COMMANDER.md)

+>**Note**: Flashing the bootloader binaries is only required for NCP devices (MG12 and MG24).
+It is not applicable to the SiWx917 SoC.

 ## (Optional) J-Link RTT for Logging:

 Multi-platform Logging software for device logs.
 Links to download J-Link RTT for logging are included below